Reginald Hall: Political career

 Upon retirement Hall served as a Conservative Member of Parliament (MP) for Liverpool West Derby from 1919 to 1923, then for Eastbourne 1925–1929.
 As an MP, in 1919 he and a group of industrialists founded a group to counter subversive actions against free enterprise known as National Propaganda, which was later renamed the Economic League.
 Even in the House of Commons he was still said to be involved in the Zinoviev letter affair in 1924, which led to the victory of the Conservatives in the general election of that year.
 In the 1920s and 1930s he travelled extensively in the United States to give lectures on intelligence gathering matters.

+Later life

-Too old to return to active service on the outbreak of World War II, Hall nevertheless served in the British Home Guard until his death.
+Too old to return to active service on the outbreak of World War II, Hall nevertheless served in the Home Guard until his death.

 Despite his retirement from military and political life, Hall by the late 1930s had been identified as an important target person by the National Socialist police apparatus: in early 1940 the Reichssicherheitshauptamt in Berlin, the headquarters of the intelligence service of the SS, added his name to the Sonderfahndungsliste G.B., a list of people residing in the UK, whom the Nazi leadership and/or its intelligence service regarded as particularly important or (from their point of view) dangerous and who for that reason were slated to be tracked down and apprehended with heightened priority by special task forces of the SS, that were to follow on the heels of the occupying forces in case of a successful invasion of the British islands by the Wehrmacht.

 Hall was described by the U.S. Ambassador to the Court of St. James's Walter Page as a "clear case of genius", while American attaché Edward Bell described him as "a perfectly marvelous person but the coldest-hearted proposition that ever was – he'd eat a man's heart and hand it back to him."

+Personal life

-He was known as "Blinker" on account of a chronic facial twitch, which caused one of his eyes to "flash like a Navy signal lamp".
+Hall was known as "Blinker" on account of a chronic facial twitch, which caused one of his eyes to "flash like a Navy signal lamp".
 His daughter attributed this to childhood malnutrition.
 (He had attended a military boarding school in which the boys had to fill their bellies by stealing turnips from neighbouring farms).
-Today, such a twitch is also thought to be symptomatic of a mild form of Dyspraxia.
+Today, such a twitch is also thought to be symptomatic of a mild form of dyspraxia.